 Adam Shipp is one of BHMA's most charismatic and upbeat students.
 He has a big smile, an incredible sense of humor, and an enormous passion for music.
 Adam is on the autism spectrum.
 He is entering his fifth year at BHMA as a member of our

-Like many of our students, Adam began as a summer program participant prior to enrolling in the two-year certificate program.
+Like many of our students, Adam began as a summer program participant prior to enrolling in the Two-Year Transition Program.
 He has lived in the dormitory here, as well as Meadow Lane (BHMA's off campus house), and now lives in the greater community with peers.

 "I liked summer program— we did a lot of fun trips and music.
 That’s where I first met Kevin and Dylan who are still my friends.
 I like making new friends and I have a lot of friends here.
 It feels good to live off campus now.
 BHMA helped me be more independent.
 I can make my own food and walk out in the community and take the bus.
 I do room maintenance, laundry, and cooking.
 Just yesterday we had ribs with rice!"

 Living at BHMA is often the first time our young adults live away from home.
 We asked Adam if it has been hard to live away from his home and family in Eastern Massachusetts...

 "I’m close with my family.
 I love my family.
 I have two sisters and three dogs.
 It's okay, it's not bad.
 I still go home to visit and sometimes we go on vacation together.
 Easter of this year we went to Austin, Texas together.
 It was cool.
 We saw Josh Turner perform live and we saw an old friend of ours who lives there.
 We have fun together."

 Adam can often be seen at BHMA with his earbuds in listening to one of the thousands of songs stored on his iPhone.
 All who know Adam know how important music is to his happiness and his development.
 We asked him about what he's currently working on with the music department: